arif-rh/profanity-filter/README.md

 ## NEW FEATURE
 ---------------
-* `cleanWords` : obfuscate only the bad words, original package will obfuscate all sentence.
+* `cleanWords` : obfuscate only the bad words, original package will obfuscate all sentence [see this issue](https://github.com/developerdino/ProfanityFilter/issues/20).
   ````
   // assume that 'badword' is a bad word
   $words = 'This is a badword';